Caprese Stuffed Chicken with Balsamic Glaze

 Instructions

-1. Step: Preheat oven to 375ยฐF.
+1. Step: Preheat oven to 375°F.

-2. Step: Slice each chicken breast about 3/4 quarter of the way through starting on the thickest side.
+2. Step: Slice each chicken breast about 3/4 of the way through starting on the thickest side, being careful not to cut them all the way through.

-3. Step: Place 2 slices of tomato, 2 slices of mozzarella cheese and 1/4 cup of basil into each chicken breast pocket.
+3. Step: Place 2 slices of tomato, 2 slices of mozzarella cheese, and 1/4 cup of basil into each chicken breast pocket.

 4. Step: Place 4 toothpicks into the open side of the chicken diagonally to keep the filling from falling out.

-5. Step: Sprinkle each chicken breast with salt, basil and oregano.
+5. Step: Sprinkle each chicken breast with salt, basil, and oregano.

-6. Step: Heat 2 teaspoons of olive oil in a non stick pan (or cast iron pan) over medium-high heat.
+6. Step: Heat 2 teaspoons of olive oil in a non-stick pan or cast-iron pan over medium-high heat.

-9. Step: Mix the garlic, balsamic vinegar and brown sugar together in a small bowl.
+9. Step: Mix the garlic, balsamic vinegar, and brown sugar together in a small bowl.

-11. Step: Place the casserole dish in the preheated oven and cook for an additional 15-20 minutes, or until the chicken is cooked no longer pink in the middle.
+11. Step: Place the casserole dish in the preheated oven and cook for an additional 15-20 minutes, or until the chicken is no longer pink in the middle.

 12. Step: Drizzle with extra balsamic juice.